 Our local cameraman Mohinder Dhillon of Africapix was away on location in Aden, filming the troubles and dodging bullets.
 However his company had already made some of the arrangements necessary to get our job done.

-I wrote a dairy for future reference, as I had done with the Monte Carlo Rally a few months before:
+I wrote a diary for future reference, as I had done with the Monte Carlo Rally a few months before:

 The early problems with this production were, once again, trying to estimate costs at long range.
 Unfortunately, Mohinder Dhillon of Africapix was away in Aden and we had to deal with his assistant Aziz Islamshah, who, although totally competent was not fully aware of prior arrangements and requests which had been made on behalf of UPIN, ITN etc. Because of a misunderstanding regarding such requests, Mohinder Dhillon informed us that he would have to hire in local cameramen for the Nissan production at £50 per day.
 In the event, we were able to make use of an Africapix crew for a limited period.